 People with cystic fibrosis are living longer, healthier lives than ever before.
 As a result, starting a family is a reality for many people with CF.

-There are some unique challenges to be faced, but thanks to advances in reproductive technology, an increasing number of people with CF are able to start a family.
+There are some challenges but thanks to advances in reproductive technology, many more people with CF are able to start a family.
 We’ve provided some basic information, however family planning is very personal to you and many of your important questions will need tailored answers.

 For some couples, finding out the likelihood of your baby having cystic fibrosis might be what gets the ball rolling.

 To be born with CF, the baby needs to have two copies of the faulty gene that causes CF. The baby will definitely receive one copy from the parent that has CF; whether they inherit a second copy depends on the carrier status of the other parent and the chance of them passing the gene on.

 Find out more about the genetics of cystic fibrosis

 Most men with CF will not be able to father a child biologically without assistance from fertility specialists.
 This is because the tiny tube which carries sperm (called the vas deferens) is missing or blocked.
 The sperm however is normal in 90% of men with CF, so conception is still possible with assistance.

 IVF and a procedure called ICSI (intracytoplasmic sperm injection), where a tiny needle is used to extract sperm directly from the testis and injected into an egg, has been successfully used by many couples in the CF community who do qualify for publically-funded IVF/ICSI.

 If you are considering starting a family it’s best to discuss this with your CF team.

 Many women with CF have babies and they all have different stories and experiences.
 Most women with CF are able to conceive naturally, however it may take longer to become pregnant due to thicker mucus making it difficult for the sperm to fertilise the egg.
 Some women may require IVF to have a baby.